Russia sanctions: EU to name and shame sanction evaders? – DW – 05/08/2023

 These countries widely match the indications economists gave DW in March.
 Maria Demertzis of the Bruegel think tank said "the big suspicion would be with countries that have not sanctioned Russia."
 In her opinion, two major countries were important in this regard — Turkey and China.

-As dpa reported, Turkey has been taking rather decisive steps to put a stop to sanction evasions.
+As dpa reported, EU experts have attested that Turkey has been taking rather decisive steps to put a stop to sanction evasions.
 And according to Reuters, seven Chinese companies could be subject to an asset freeze in the EU, as diplomats familiar with the proposal reportedly stated.
 On Monday, Chinese foreign ministry spokesperson Wang Wenbin said his country was urging the EU not to take the "wrong path", and that China was prepared to take action to safeguard its rights and interests.

 In March, Beata Javorcik, Chief Economist at the European Bank for Reconstruction and Development (EBRD) and co-author of a study looking into trade data, offered three more names: Armenia, Kazakhstan and Kyrgyzstan.
 At the time, none of these countries answered DW's request for comment.